arjungandhi/arjungandhi.com/content/projects/robots/swolkat.md

 ## Golly Gee Lets Get Gaited

 In simple terms gaits are patterns that describe the motion of the four legs of the quadruped.
 There's a huge variety of gaits that dogs and other four legged creatures use to traverse.
 During this project I programmed four of them.
-I'll breifly cover each of the four I programmed and some pretty videos ,however if you want more details about how each gait worked or detail flow charts for the logic.
+I'll breifly cover each of the four I programmed and some pretty videos, however if you want more details about how each gait worked or detail flow charts for the logic.
 (As well other nonsense we had to implement inorder to make the damn thing work), again [paper](https://books.arjungandhi.com/Robotics/mqp-report.pdf).

 ### Wiggle Gait (no idea what its actually called but I call cause it makes the robot wiggl)
 The wiggle gait tries to keep the feet of the robot on the ground while moving the body around.